-Feed and food law enforcement is the responsibility of the Business, Food and Farming Section.
+Feed and food law enforcement is the responsibility of the Food and Farming Section.
 The section's functions are:

-Providing support for Norfolk based businesses to further economic growth;

-delivering targeted proactive business information to achieve compliance, promoting self-help

-- providing business advice and support on request to food and farming businesses, including chargeable advice - acting as 'home/primary authority' for Norfolk based food and farming businesses - development of effective business engagement and partnerships to improve access to business advice and information.

-Ensuring the standards of animal health and welfare; the quality, safety and hygiene of the food chain, and the maintenance of metrological trading standards through delivery of intelligence-led compliance programmes, including sampling, inspections, verifications and market surveillance enforcement activities in the following areas:

-- Animal health and welfare, including disease control and licensing - Primary food production including fertilizers, animal feeding stuffs and food hygiene - Food standards - Legal metrology

-Intelligence-led interventions and investigations to tackle identified issues emerging from the tasking and coordination process.

-2.2.1 The manager responsible for the delivery of official feed and food controls is:
+- Providing support for Norfolk based businesses in the food and farming sectors, to further economic growth: - delivering targeted business information to achieve compliance, promoting self-help - providing business advice and support on request, including chargeable advice - o acting as 'primary authority' for food and farming sector businesses. - Ensuring the standards of animal health and welfare; the quality, safety and hygiene of the food chain and metrology standards through delivery of intelligence-led compliance programmes, including sampling, inspections, verifications and market surveillance enforcement activities in the following areas: - Animal health and welfare, including disease control and licensing - Primary food production including fertilizers, animal feeding stuffs and food hygiene - Food standards - Legal metrology. - Intelligence-led criminal and civil interventions and investigations, tackling issues emerging from the tasking and coordination process and focusing on the most detrimental offending within the food and farming sectors. - 2.2.1 The manager responsible for the delivery of official feed and food controls is:

 Jon Peddle

-Business, Food and Farming Manager
+Food and Farming Manager

 Email: jon.peddle@norfolk.gov.uk